MaxSally/Farmland_Detection_and_Categorization/input/README.md

 1. Classified crops 2013 - 2022.
 2. NDVI images for each year resampled at matching lower resolution.
 3. Surface appearent temprature matching image size of classified images.
+4. Utilities: Resample==> It contains post processing tasks like resampling TIFF's to lower resolution based on all pixels having same value, else the output is zero.
+5. Utilities: ScatterPlotVsClasses ==> To generate the Land Cover classes Vs NDVI pixel sacatter plots (before and after filterning).